vintagechocolate/MongooseSBA/README.md

 - The `email` field in the `User` model is validated using a regular expression to ensure a valid email format.
 - The `password` field in the `User` model is validated to ensure a minimum length of 8 characters.

-## Database Seeding

-The `seed.js` file is used to populate the database with sample data, including users, posts, and comments.